Exploring The Historic Panshanger Park in Hertfordshire

 There are several trails you can walk or cycle in the park and they are clearly marked and well maintained.
 It’s a great place to bring the kids’ bikes as the trails are really easy.

 You can walk through ancient broadleaf woodland where there are plenty of branches lying around for some den building.
 The kids were great at spotting funghi growing on the dead branches as well as a host of other tiny creatures that have made the fallen trees their home.
+Visiting in Spring?
+Check out these fun outdoor activities for kids in Spring that you can try out in the woods.

 The woodland areas are also great for exploring if the weather isn’t the best as they provide good cover.
 If you are visiting Panshanger Park in the spring, you will also see the woodland floor carpeted with beautiful bluebells.